Heather Wilkerson Canine SMSD Program Manager

 Laura Porter Staff Trainer

-Laura Porter - Staff Trainer Laura Porter grew up in North Carolina, riding horses and playing with her pet labradors.
+Laura Porter grew up in North Carolina, riding horses and playing with her family’s Labradors.
 She graduated from the University of Tennessee in 2020 with a Bachelor of Science in Animal Science and a minor in Psychology.
-While at Tennessee, Laura started a student organization dedicated to educating the public about service animals and also worked with the H.A.B.I.T therapy animal program.
-In her free time, she enjoys fly fishing, downhill skiing, and other outdoor activities.
+While at Tennessee, Laura started a student organization dedicated to educating the public about service animals and worked with the H.A.B.I.T Therapy Animal program.
+Laura became involved with SMSD as a volunteer during her sophomore year of school.
+She started on the community events team and eventually decided she wanted to be a dog handler.
+She participated in socializing, weekend respite and raised a puppy her senior year.
+In her free time Laura enjoys spending time outdoors, with friends and riding horses.